c39018084/yublog/docs/YUBLOG_USER_MANUAL.md

    - **Username**: 3-50 characters, letters, numbers, hyphens, and underscores only
    - **Display Name**: Optional, how your name appears on posts

-**Privacy Note**: YuBlog only requires a username at signup - no emails, phone numbers, or personal details needed during registration!
+**Privacy Note**: YuBlog only requires a username at signup - no emails, phone numbers, or other sensitive personal details needed during registration!
 Perfect for privacy-conscious users.

 ### Step 3: Register Your Security Device
 1. Click **"Create Account"**